DevGoran/Dell-Fan-Control-Workarounds/README.md

-# Dell T630 Fan Control
+# Dell Fan Control Workarounds

 ## Introduction
 The systems default fan behavior for 3rd party PCI cards is assuming the highest thermal load and therefore increases the fan speed significantly.
+Information reagrding this is scattered around the web and needs some time to be found and understood.
+This guide should help you solving the issue in a much faster and safer way.
 There are 2 ways to deal with this:
 | # | Workaround | $${\color{green}PROS}$$ | $${\color{red}CONS}$$ |
 |---|------------|------|------|
 | 1 | Disable 3rd party card behaviour | You do not have to use any scripts or similar.
 The system will still hanlde the fans dynamically. | Undocumented feature and therefore not supported by Dell.
 This may damage your system.
 The fans may still spin at  higher rpms (let's say 35% instead of 20%). |